Toggle: English / Spanish

 - Giving blood to the baby while still in the womb (intrauterine fetal blood transfusion)

 Treatment for a newborn may include:

-Direct transfusion of packed red blood cells (compatible with the infant's blood type) and an exchange transfusion to rid the baby's body of the substances that are destroying the red blood cells
+- Direct transfusion of red blood cells that match the infant’s blood type.
+An exchange transfusion to rid the baby's body of the substances that are destroying the red blood cells is also done.

-Using a needle to remove extra fluid from around the lungs and belly area
+- Removing extra fluid from around the lungs and belly area with a needle

 Hydrops fetalis often results in death of the infant shortly before or after delivery.
-The risk is highest among the most premature babies and those who are severely ill at birth.
+The risk is highest for babies born very early or who are ill at birth.

 Brain damage called kernicterus may occur.

-Rh incompatibility, which can lead to this condition, can be prevented if the mother takes a medicine called RhoGAM at certain times during and after pregnancy.
+Rh incompatibility can be prevented if the mother takes a medicine called RhoGAM during and after pregnancy.

 Abrams ME, Meredith KS, Kinnard P, Clark RH.
 Hydrops fetalis: a retrospective review of cases reported to a large national database and identification of risk factors associated with death.
 Pediatrics.
 2007 Jul;120(1):84-9.

 Bellini C, Hennekam RCM, Fulcheri E, Rutigliani M, Morcaldi G, Boccardo F, Bonioli E. 2009.
 Etiology of nonimmune hydrops fetalis: A systematic review.
 Am J Med Genet Part A 149A:844–851.